Geethika-tech/Solum-Web-Developer-Test/A/README.md

     - If n is even, the total energy is 0.
 As each wave has a positive and a negative energy value, they cancel each other out.
     - If n is odd, the total energy is x.
 As the last wave has a positive energy value, it is not cancelled out.
 3. The code will output the total energy after n waves for each test case.

+# Note
+1. When accepting input values (x and n) if x is empty or no value is entered the, test case is skipped.
+2. If n is empty or no value is entered, the value is set to 0.